lmcai/PhyloHerb/botany2021_tutorial/README.md

 conda install -c bioconda getorganelle conda install -c conda-forge biopython
 ```
-2. [Bandage](https://rrwick.github.io/Bandage/) has a graphical user interface.
+2. [Bandage](https://rrwick.github.io/Bandage/): Assembly graph viewer with a graphical user interface.
 Can be downloaded and installed based on the instruction online.

 3. Optional [Geneious](https://www.geneious.com/): the free trial version lasts for 14 days.
 After that some functions are restricted.
 Your institute may have purchased a license for you.